yabtesfu/Gebeta-Game/README.md

 - `GameBoard.java` - Bridges the rules engine to the on-screen board and stones
 - `Pit.java` - Visual pit (geometry + drawing)
 - `Stone.java` - Stone object for visual representation
-- `Background Image.png` - Background image for the intro screen

 ## Architecture